 What Happens If I’m At Fault for an Accident in Concord and Don’t Have Insurance?

 You may face significant financial burdens if you are at fault for a motorcycle accident and do not have insurance.
 These can include your medical expenses, property damage repairs, and other costs.

 Additionally, without bodily injury liability insurance, you could be personally responsible for any injuries the other driver sustains and any legal fees should they sue you.

 For all of these reasons, it is important to have adequate motorcycle insurance coverage in place before operating a motorcycle in Concord, NC.
 If you don’t have insurance and are involved in a motorcycle or car accident, a Concord car accident lawyer at The Law Offices of Jason E. Taylor can help you understand your legal options and rights.

 Filing a Motorcycle Accident Claim in Concord, North Carolina When You Don’t Have Insurance

-If the other driver is at fault for an accident and you don’t have insurance, their insurance company might cover your damages.
-However, if the other driver doesn’t have insurance or doesn’t have enough insurance to cover your damages, you may be left responsible for paying out of pocket.
+If the other driver is at fault for an accident and you don’t have insurance, their insurance company should cover your damages.
+However, if the other driver doesn’t have insurance or doesn’t have enough insurance to cover your damages, you may be left responsible for paying out of pocket for your own bills.

 In this case, your best option may be to file a lawsuit against the other driver to recover the compensation you are owed.
 The personal injury attorneys at The Law Offices of Jason E. Taylor can help you understand your legal options and guide you through the process of filing a lawsuit.